mas-bandwidth/af_xdp/001/README.md

 https://www.newegg.com/netgear-xs508m-100nas-7-x-10-gig-multi-gig-copper-ports-1-x-10g-1g-sfp-and-copper/p/N82E16833122954

 You could also try this on Google Cloud, but I doubt you'll get the same performance as bare metal.

+ps.
+If you do try this on Google Cloud, make sure you use send data between VMs using internal addresses (!!!)